This is the multi-page printable view of this section. Click here to print.

 Other providers (Minio, Ceph, etc.)

-For other S3 compatible providers, set the bucket configuration as a environment variable as follows:
+For other S3 compatible providers, set the bucket configuration as follows:

 global: